What are e-raffles?

 Customers can buy as many entries as they want from the volunteer.
 But instead of printing out each individual ticket, the customer receives a single printed receipt that includes all of their ticket numbers.

-Charities are responsible for marketing related to their e-raffle and are allowed to use a third-party marketing service to assist (your supplier cannot provide this service).
+Charitable organizations are responsible for marketing related to their e-raffle and are allowed to use a third-party marketing service to assist (your supplier cannot provide this service).
 Especially for online raffles, effective marketing is the key to success.
 For example, if you don’t have a large database of social media and email contacts, you may have challenges with marketing your online e-raffle.
 For in-person e-raffles, it will be important to display the accumulating jackpot in as many locations as possible to create a call to action and generate player excitement.

 All marketing materials must comply with AGCO requirements, including related to Responsible Gambling (RG).
 The details on RG requirements are in the AGCO E-Raffle Operational Terms and Conditions but some of the key points are: